Islam in Madagascar

-Islam in Madagascar is a minority religion, with most Madagascans adhering to Christianity.
-Due to secular nature of the Madagascar's constitution, Muslims are free to proselytize and build places of worship in the country.
+Islam in Madagascar is a minority religion, with most Malagasy people adhering to Christianity.
+Due to the secular nature of Madagascar's constitution, Muslims are free to proselytize and build mosques in the country.

-Islam has been well established in what is now known as Madagascar for centuries and today Muslims represent 2 to 25 percent of the total population.
-The vast majority of Muslims in Madagascar practice Sunni Islam of the Shafi school of jurisprudence, with sizeable Shia and Ahmadiyya communities.
+Islam has been well established in what is now known as Madagascar for centuries and today Muslims represent 2 to 5 percent of the total population.
+The vast majority of Muslims in Madagascar practice Sunni Islam of the Shafi school of jurisprudence, with sizeable Shia communities.